If you missed this special day of the Eco Expo, here’s a recap of what happened.

 On August 28, 2019, Caribbean Culture and Lifestyle held a magazine launch at the Best Western Plus, Belize Biltmore Plaza for the release of its 7th Issue: The Conservation Issue.
 This new issue takes readers on an Eco-friendly Adventure around Belize.
 The magazine, highlighting conservation, sustainability and eco-trends throughout Belize, became available in both print and online.

 The day started off with the reveal of the Conservation Issue which took place at 10 am at the Belize Biltmore Plaza.
 The seats were filled with invited guests anticipating the reveal of the cover.
-Kyle Montero, an outreach program assistant at Oceana, was the master of ceremonies who introduced the first speaker,
+Kyle Montero, an outreach program assistant at Oceana, was the master of ceremonies who introduced the first speaker, Mrs. Tanya McNab Fields, creative director of McNab Visual Strategies.
+She gave the welcome address and of course, welcomed everyone to the launch.
+She also explained more about what CC+L is about and the new updates to look out for.
+Along with the release of the new issue, they introduced the update of the website and the logo.
+Check out our new and improved homepage!

 After giving the welcome address, Ms. Janelle Chanona, President of Oceana, spoke about Conservation in Belize, why it is important and how Belize is growing in conservation.
 Another guest speaker was Jesse Robinson, Executive director of Getch Foundation.
 He gave his remarks on conservation as well as on why they decided to support other conservation groups in Belize.
 They all are doing a great part in trying to grow Belize as a country that is all about conservation and we admire their contribution to our society.